chuckcoughlin/bert/docs/architecture.md

 # High-level Design and Software Architecture

-Control software embedded in the "Bert" project takes its inspiration from the [Poppy](https://www.poppy-project.org) project at
+Control software embedded in the "Bert" project takes its inspiration from the [Poppy Humanoid](https://www.poppy-project.org) project at
-[GenerationRobots](https://www.generationrobots.com/en/278-poppy-humanoid-robot).
+[Generation Robots](https://www.generationrobots.com/en/278-poppy-humanoid-robot).
 Our implementation deviates significantly, however.
 The core language is Kotlin instead of C++ and Python.
 The feature-set has been greatly simplified - and we have added natural-language speech processing with the integration of an Android tablet.

-*Poppy* version 1.0.2 source is at: https://github.com/poppy-project/poppy-humanoid.
-The project is described in detail in the thesis ["Poppy: open-source, 3D printed and fully-modular robotic platform for science, art and education"](https://hal.inria.fr/tel-01104641v1/document) by Matthieu Lapeyre.
-A full list of project authors may be found at: https://github.com/poppy-project/poppy-humanoid/doc/authors.md.
+The *Poppy*  project is described in detail in the thesis ["Poppy: open-source, 3D printed and fully-modular robotic platform for science, art and education"](https://hal.inria.fr/tel-01104641v1/document) by Matthieu Lapeyre.
+A full list of project authors may be found at: <https://github.com/poppy-project/poppy-humanoid/doc/authors.md>.

 The bulk of this document addresses various design issues and approaches to their solutions (or lack thereof)